top of page

 If your car broke down tomorrow or you suddenly lost your job, how would you cover the bills?
 For many people, the honest answer is, “I’d put it on a credit card and figure it out later.”

+That’s where an emergency fund comes in.
 For women and LGBTQ+ households especially, who may have less traditional family safety nets, an emergency fund is more than just smart.
 It's protection.
 It’s freedom.
 It’s peace of mind.

 What Exactly Is an Emergency Fund?